barbarer/py4e-int/_sources/database/Exercises.rst

     :feedback_c: The BETWEEN operator selects values within a given range.
     :feedback_d: The SELECT INTO statement copies data from one table into a new table.

-    Which word is used to combine rows from two tables in a database?
+    Which SQL keyword is used to combine rows from two tables in a database?

 .. mchoice:: dbEx_MC4
     :practice: T
     :answer_a: DELETE FROM Cats WHERE name = 'Ruby'
     :answer_b: DELETE name='Ruby' FROM Cats
     :answer_c: DELETE ROW name='Ruby' FROM Cats
+    :answer_d: DELETE FROM Cats WHERE name == 'Ruby'
     :correct: a
-    :feedback_a: This tells the program to remove the entry for "Ruby" from the "Cats" table.
+    :feedback_a: This tells the program to remove all rows with a name equal to "Ruby" from the "Cats" table.
     :feedback_b: The table should be called first.
     :feedback_c: You do not need to use the command "ROW".
 It will already delete the data associated with Ruby's entry.
+    :feedback_d: You do not use == in SQL

-    How can you delete the records where the "FirstName" is "Peter" in the Persons Table?
+    How can you delete all of the rows where the "name" is "Ruby" in the Cats Table?

-.. mchoice:: dbEx_MC5
-    :practice: T
-    :answer_a: DELETE
-    :answer_b: REMOVE
-    :answer_c: COLLAPSE
-    :answer_d: DROP
-    :correct: a
-    :feedback_a: The JSON format was inspired by the object and array format used in the JavaScript language, but was influenced and looks nearly identical to Python lists and dictionaries.
-    :feedback_b: JSON is text, written with JavaScript object notation, but the format is nearly identical to one of the other options.
-    :feedback_c: JSON and XML are used for similar purposes, but JSON is written with simpler structures.
-    :feedback_d: Python’s syntax for dictionaries and lists influenced the syntax of JSON.
-So the format of JSON is nearly identical to a combination of Python lists and dictionaries

-    Which command will delete data from a database?

-.. mchoice:: dbEx_MC6
+.. mchoice:: dbEx_MC5_new
     :practice: T
     :answer_a: UNIQUE
     :answer_b: PRIMARY KEY